 7 Day Northbound Cruise leaving from Vancouver, BC and ending in Whitter, AK.
 This cruise is on the Sapphire Princess, which is a smaller ship but has a great promenade and covered pool area.
 It has 3 ports and a visit to Glacier Bay National Park and College Fjord on the itinerary.

-We making our plan for an Alaskan cruise, we chose a Northbound cruise for the longer port times and the smoother ride, since seasickness is an issue for one of us as well as the ability to see more of Alaska.
+When we booked our Alaskan cruise, we chose a Northbound cruise for the longer port times and the smoother ride, since seasickness is an issue for one of us as well as the ability to see more of Alaska.

 Be advised when making your plan for your Alaskan cruise and land tour that you can not tour all of Denali at this time – there was a landslide that took out a bridge partway up the road.
-They are working on fixing it but it will be closed through the 2025 summer season and maybe longer if they can’t come up with a long-term solution to fix the landslide area.
+They are working on fixing it but it will be closed through the 2026 summer season.
 The buses now only go to mile 43 instead of mile 92, cutting out a large portion of viewing the park.

 Princess Cruise